teomits/Rocket/rocket.markdown

 We enter the passphrase we defined on the keystore's creation.

 Finally, after deleting the previous APK from the emulator or device, we install the modified APK.

 Surprisingly, when we tried to install there is another error:

 ![](assets/image28.png)

 This happens because the challenge flag was secured with a native library.
-More info abouhere)\
+More info about how the challenge flag was secured can be found here(https://www.codementor.io/blog/kotlin-apikeys-7o0g54qk5b).
 Therefore, to be able to install the application we should modify an attribute inside the AndroidManifest.xml file.

 We open again the decompiled folder called universal and open the AndroidManifest.xml file:

 ![](assets/image29.png)

 All we have to do is to change android:extractNativeLibs from false to true.

 Save the change, build, and sign the APK as we did previously.